my-name-is-p/struceOS-Pegasus-Theme/README.md

 # Version 1.2.1 Updates
 1. Added All Games to the collection dropdown menu
-2. Set collection dropdown height to size of list rather than parent height
+2. Collection dropdown resizes to list length if shorter than the full window
+3. Removed clog statements from testing

 # Thank yous
 Thank you to both [VGmove (EasyLaunch)](https://github.com/VGmove/EasyLaunch) and [PlayingKarrde (clearOS)](https://github.com/PlayingKarrde/clearOS).
 I used your themes to build this theme.